P. Argyrakis

 Funding / International Collaborations

-• Bilateral scientific agreements with Germany, France, USA, Belgium, Russia, Bulgaria, Italy and Ukraine
+Bilateral scientific agreements with Germany, France, USA, Belgium, Russia, Bulgaria, etc.

 (c) Computational Physics Group A.U.Th.